vitessio/website/content/en/docs/user-guides/vschema-guide/shared-vindexes.md

 More generically stated: If a table has a foreign key into another table, then Vitess can ensure that the related rows live in the same shard by making them share a common Unique Vindex.

-In cases where you choose to group rows based on their foreign key relationships, you have the option to enforce those constraints within each shard at the mysql level.
+In cases where you choose to group rows based on their foreign key relationships, you have the option to enforce those constraints within each shard at the MySQL level.
 You can also configure cascade deletes as needed.
 However, overuse of foreign key constraints is generally discouraged in MySQL.

 Foreign key constraints across shards or keyspaces are not supported in Vitess.
 For example, you cannot specify a foreign key between `corder.product_id` and `product.product_id`.